dxc-technology/halstack-style-guide/Checkbox/README.md

 <br>
 <div> <img src="images/checkbox_stacked.png"/> </div>

-The last property that the checkbox can get is the required attribute that would represent once the checkbox has a paring label, indicating that the selection of that input must be done, in another case the user couldn't proceed in the application flow.
+The last property that the checkbox can get is the required attribute that would represent once the checkbox has a paring label, indicating that the selection of that input must be done, in another case the user wouldn't proceed with the application flow.
-The representation of a required checkbox is an asterisk right before the checkbox label.
+The representation of a required checkbox is a colored asterisk right before the checkbox label.

 <br>
  <div> <img src="images/checkbox_required.png"/> </div>